JonathanDS30/OpenFoodsFact-Project/ReadMe.md

 2. **Set Up the Environment**

-    - Place the downloaded OpenFoodFacts CSV file in the data/ directory.
+    - Place the downloaded OpenFoodFacts CSV file in the **"data/"** folder.
-    - Ensure your Config.java is properly set up with database credentials and file paths.

 3. **Build and Run with Docker**

     ```